-L.A.C. is finding that a multiple number of factors are influencing companies across a broad spectrum of industries to explore how automation might help them, including productivity gains, lack of labour resources and Brexit concerns.
+L.A.C. is finding that a multiple number of factors are influencing companies across a broad spectrum of industries to explore how automation might help them, including productivity gains, lack of labour resources, and Brexit concerns.

-Moses is the companies latest Electrical Design Engineer and brings with him an enormous amount of enthusiasm and several years of real time experience as an electrical design engineer.
+Moses is the companies latest Electrical Design Engineer and brings with him an enormous amount of enthusiasm and several years of real-time experience as an electrical design engineer.

-Originally from Iceland, Moses believes that his journey into engineering happened because of his passion for physics and mathematics at school, leading him to enrolling as an apprentice in electrical engineering at Central College in Nottingham where he eventually gained an HND in the subject.
+Originally from Iceland, Moses believes that his journey into engineering happened because of his passion for physics and mathematics at school, leading him to enrol as an apprentice in electrical engineering at Central College in Nottingham where he eventually gained an HND in the subject.

 Dmytro Taranets brings a wealth of experience as a Control Systems Engineer having worked across a varied range of industries.

-Dmytro thinks that he can help enhance L.A.C’s potential by developing a software hybrid industrial platform and create a library of debugged software elements in a modular system that is scalable as well as create a first, formal understanding of the principles set by Richard Woolley, these can then be used as an enhanced template or foundation for control work going forward.
+Dmytro thinks that he can help enhance L.A.C.’s potential by developing a software hybrid industrial platform and create a library of debugged software elements in a modular system that is scalable as well as create a first formal understanding of the principles set by Richard Woolley, these can then be used as an enhanced template or foundation for control work going forward.

 Dmytro’s ambitions include progressing into a senior management role and look to enhance L.A.C.’s offering to its customers.
 Dmytro understands that the creation of enormous amounts of data can prove to be useless unless you know how to develop, analyse and interpret the correct critical information and make sense of it to help improve the companies offering.

-Away from work Dmytro has an interest in radio controlled helicopters, astronomy and attending trade shows such as the Hannover Messe in Germany.
+Away from work Dmytro has an interest in radio-controlled helicopters, astronomy, and attending trade shows such as the Hannover Messe in Germany.